Skip to content

 United States

-DroneShield signed a memorandum of understanding with Origin Robotics on 31 March 2026 to integrate the BLAZE kinetic interceptor into its DroneSentry-C2 command platform, adding physical intercept capability to its existing sensor and jamming systems.
+DroneShield signed a memorandum of understanding with Origin Robotics on 31 March 2026 to integrate the BLAZE kinetic interceptor into its DroneSentry-C2 command platform, adding physical intercept capability to a system that previously handled only detection, tracking, and jamming.

 GPS-denied swarming is the next capability the Pentagon will demand.
 Red Cat bought it before the requirement was published.